 What about drugs for pinched nerve pain?

 While taking a pill to alleviate pain may seem easy, this is not the most helpful approach in managing pinch nerves.
-Drugs mask the symptoms, do not fix the root cause of the problem.
+Drugs mask the symptoms and do not fix the root cause of the problem.
 Pain relief, in this case, is temporary.
 Your primary mission should be to focus on targeting the root cause to eliminate pain permanently.
 Prescription drugs could increase the risk of misuse and dependence.
 Plus, many of them have a broad spectrum of side effects.

 What should you do if you suffer?